asatoskar/GetItDone/README.md

 # GetItDone
-A minimalist To Do list web application
+A minimalist To Do list web application, created in 2015